 What will I learn?

-200 hour yoga teacher training with a strong emphasis on Hatha Yoga and Vinyasa Yoga sequencing.
+200 hour yoga teacher training with an emphasis on Hatha Yoga and Vinyasa Yoga sequencing.
 Students are expected to maintain a daily yoga practice before starting this course.
 We will ask students to take part in 10 yoga classes in a variety of styles and write an essay on their experiences, commenting on teaching style, adjustments and alignments cues in a positive way.

 Students will also be expected to read the yoga manual given beforehand, becoming familiar with yoga history and philosophy, and complete a reading list.